1987 Bristol Trophy

 The 1987 Bristol Open was a men's tennis tournament played on outdoor grass courts that was part of the 1987 Nabisco Grand Prix.
-It was the eighth edition of the tournament and was played at Bristol, England from 15 until 22 June 1987.
+It was the eighth edition of the tournament and was played at Redland Green in Bristol, England from 15 until 22 June 1987.
 Unseeded Kelly Evernden won the singles title.
-The doubles event was not played.
+The doubles event was cancelled due to persistent rain during the tournament week.